bananaback/Team-Management-API/README.md

 # Team-Management-API
+🚧 Work in Progress: Exciting things are happening here!
+Check back regularly as we build and improve this project.

 🚀 Microservices-based Team Management API using .NET 8 and ASP.NET Core.
 Simplify team collaboration, task assignment, and progress tracking.

 👥 Create teams, manage members, assign tasks, and monitor progress seamlessly.
 Leverage the power of .NET 8 for optimal performance.